William 'Joey' Hollebone: Further firearm offences

-On 4 November 1952 police arrived at a house in Shepherd-street, Darlington, and found Hollebone and a bookmaker named Charles Webber, each in possession of loaded .32-calibre revolvers.
+On 4 November 1952 police arrived at a house in Shepherd Street, Darlington, and found Hollebone and a bookmaker named Charles Webber, each in possession of loaded .32-calibre revolvers.
 Webber had a large cut over his left eye and a blood-stained shirt.
 Both were charged with possession of the firearms and granted bail.
-The charges were postponed in the courts on a number of occasions, with both men allowed bail.Two men on gun charges, Daily Telegraph (Sydney), 14 April 1953, page 12.
+The charges were postponed in the courts on a number of occasions, with both men allowed bail.
 On September 8 Hollebone pleaded guilty to the charge and he and Webber were each fined £50.

 On 22 October 1953 Hollebone was arrested at Surry Hills after two police detectives saw him alight from a taxi and then jump back in.
 Upon searching the taxi they found a loaded pistol jammed under the cushion of the front seat.
 When asked about it, Hollebone said: "It could have been for protection".
-He was charged with having an unlicensed pistol in his possession.Firearms Count; Man for Trial, Newcastle Morning Herald and Miners' Advocate, 3 November 1953, page 9.
+He was charged with having an unlicensed pistol in his possession.
 Hollebone was sentenced to a prison term of one year for the offence, but indicated he would be appealing against the sentence.
-On 16 December 1953, on the day he was to appear in court to appeal the unlicensed firearm sentence, Hollebone walked into the Royal Prince Alfred Hospital in Camperdown with a bullet wound in his chest, claiming he had accidentally shot himself while cleaning a rifle.Man Shot, Collapses at Hospital, Sydney Morning Herald, 16 December 1953, page 1.
+On 16 December 1953, on the day he was to appear in court to appeal the unlicensed firearm sentence, Hollebone walked into the Royal Prince Alfred Hospital in Camperdown with a bullet wound in his chest, claiming he had accidentally shot himself while cleaning a rifle.
 After the shooting Hollebone's solicitor successfully applied for the postponement of Hollebone's appeal hearing.
 Chow Hayes gave a different version of these events.
 He claimed that Hollebone shot himself in his inside thigh in Missenden Road before walking to the hospital and saying he had "been shot by an unknown man".